MPCStats/docs/docs/getting-started/deployment/client.md

 - If using multiple servers, update both COORDINATION_SERVER_URL and PARTY_HOSTS with the appropriate IP addresses.

 ## Installation
-There are three ways to install the client CLI:
+There are two ways to install the client CLI:

 ### 1. From Source Code
 This method involves building the client entirely from the source code, offering the most security through full transparency and control.